collisilva/collisilva/README.md

 Hi,

-I'm Matheus Colli-Silva (@mcollisilva) and this is my personal GitHub account.
+I'm Matheus Colli-Silva (@collisilva) and this is my personal GitHub account.

 I'm interested in biology, informatics, nature, swimming and exploring the world facetes.